 Appliances such as refrigerators and freezers should be cleaned inside and left to dry prior to storing to prevent mold and mildew growth.

 Ready To Store

-Prior to storing make sure you have adequate insurance coverage to cover your goods while in storage.
-Check with your local homeowners or renters insurance agent for such coverage.
-Hardy’s Self Storage offers tenant insurance in a wide variety of coverage options; see the facility at which you are storing for more information.
+Check with your local homeowners/renters insurance agent prior to storing to verify if you have adequate protection coverage to cover your goods while in storage.
+Hardy’s Self Storage requires your goods be protected while in storage and offers tenant protection plans in a variety of coverage options; see the facility at which you are storing for more information.

 Prior to unloading bulky and heavy items into your unit check with the facility at which you are storing to see if any dollies or moving carts are available for your use.

 Put wooden pallets on the floor of your unit.
 This will allow air to circulate through your goods.
 Check with the facility at which you are storing to see if pallets can be provided for your convenience.

 Put your larger goods that you don’t need to access into the unit first.
 Try to keep all goods you will need to access more frequently towards the front of the unit.

 When possible, try to leave a small aisle within your unit to allow access to your goods located in the rear.

 When stacking boxes, make sure to put the heavier boxes on the bottom of each stack with the lightest boxes near the top of each stack.